Anandadevnath/Shirayuki-Scrapper-API/README.md

 # 🌸 Shirayuki Anime Scraper API

-A comprehensive anime scraping API that provides anime information, streaming links, and search functionality from various anime sources.
+It is a anime scraping API that provides anime information, streaming links, and search functionality from HiAnime and 123animehub.

 ## 🎯 Goals of this Website